rsimon/openseadragon-wmts/README.md

 mouseTracker.setTracking(true);
 ```

-Per default, the plugin adds the first available map layer with the default style.
+Per default, the plugin displays the first available map layer with the default style.
 To select a specific layer and style:

 ```js
 var map = await OpenSeadragon.WMTS(viewer, {